×

 3 December 2018

-The Neutral English Accent: Part 2 – Should we give up on neutrality? - Voquent
+The Neutral English Accent: Should we give up on neutrality?
+(Part 2) - Voquent

-Start at the beginning and read part 1 of this blog series first >
+Start at the beginning and read part 1 of this blog series first

-Should we give up on neutrality?
+Should we give up on the Neutral English accent?

-The result is that VO talents waste a great deal of time submitting audio material which never had a chance.
+The result is that talents waste a great deal of time submitting audio material which never had a chance.

 Even if the script calls for ‘neutral,’ add some pizzazz to your demo.
 Kick it up a notch.
 Use some garlic and red pepper.
 Sprinkle it with emotion.”
-It’s a brilliant, life-affirming gambit, and he illustrates it with inspiring examples of success (as well as sobering cases of failure).

-But at Voquent we are not ready to give up on neutrality.
+But at Voquent, we are not ready to give up on neutrality.

 As we wrote in the previous post of this series, although there is strictly speaking no such thing as a neutral accent when we enter that “uncanny valley” where the holy grail of neutrality is said to lie, unexpected magic can happen.
 To see this, we must pause to remember a giant of voice-over, who passed away late in 2018.